 Daniel Day-Lewis, best known as the actor who has won the most number of Oscars for Best Actor (three; 1989, 2007, 2012), holds a dual citizenship of Britain and Ireland since 1993.

 Theater has been a huge part of Irish culture right from the 17th century, and this tiny island has made notable and impressive contributions to the history of theater in the Western world.
 Famous Irish playwrights like Oscar Wilde, Samuel Beckett, and George Bernard Shaw have not just won prestigious accolades for their work, but have basked in the honor of their work being adapted widely.

 It is little surprise then, that Irishmen have made their mark in the domains of acting and directing worldwide.
-We at Buzzle wanted to bring to you a comprehensive list of the top ten, most popular, incredibly talented, and highly accomplished actors who have compelled the world to stop short in their tracks and marvel at their awesomeness.
+We wanted to bring to you a comprehensive list of the top ten, most popular, incredibly talented, and highly accomplished actors who have compelled the world to stop short in their tracks and marvel at their awesomeness.

 #1.
 Liam Neeson

 He was born in Ballymena, Northern Ireland.

 - He is best known for his portrayal of Oskar Schindler in Steven Spielberg’s Schindler’s List, in 1993, which was a film depicting the persecution of Jews in Poland during the World War II, a role for which he was nominated for an Academy award, BAFTA, and Golden Globe award.